kervyi7/sms-server/README.md

 ## Description:

 This is a web application created using the SPA method.
 Here you can use your profile, where you can create a campaign and check its results.
 It was developed by the designer, front-end and back-end developers.
 In this repository you can only find the front part of the project.
-Server part under NDA.

 ## Technologies: